scrappyCoco/DataTableGenerator/README.md

     }
 }

 // 4.
-If we want write to temp tables, we must to define it.
+If we want to write into temp tables, we have to define it.
 // Another one time we specify same columns. const string tempTableDefinition = @"
 CREATE TABLE #MY_PERSON